 - Civilian providers may keep paper records or use a private electronic health record system.

-View and Download Personal Health Information
+View and Download Personal Health Information with the Blue Button

 You can view and download personal health information from your military health record if: